-Ocean-facing activity retreat in the unspoilt western Algarve: 4 self-catering apartments (sleeping 2-4) for family and small-group adventures”
+Ocean-facing retreat in the unspoilt western Algarve: 4 self-catering apartments (sleeping 2-4) with an array of opt-in adventures”

 Their striking white villa, set among wild gardens overlooking the sea, is split into four self catering apartments.
 Interiors are modern and bright, with simple Scandi-style kitchens and azure tones running throughout.
 Shady terraces lead out to the main pool, where you could spend your days in blissful recline.
 But it would be a shame to miss out on discovering the natural beauty around you.
-There are stunning clifftop hikes, gentle rivers to paddle, twisting valleys to ride, and a glistening coast to explore on a slick catamaran (handbuilt by Sean).
-Guided activities can be adapted for all ages, abilities and levels of adventure.
+There are stunning clifftop hikes, gentle rivers to paddle, twisting valleys to ride, and a glistening coast to explore on a slick catamaran (Cheetah no.500, handbuilt by Sean).
+Guided activities are optional and tend to be led in small groups adapted for all ages, abilities and levels of adventure.
 When it comes to beaches, the sandy bays of the south coast are walkable, and the surf beaches of the west coast are 20 minutes by car.
 And if, after an active day, you don’t then feel like cooking, it’s a gentle stroll to cute-as-a-button Burgau village (0.5km), where beachside tavernas make gourmet treats out of fresh-as-you-like seafood.

 We went to OceanBlue feeling a tad apprehensive about an active holiday; we left feeling completely reinvigorated and longed for more time - both of us utterly charmed by this wild corner of untouched Algarve.

-- A great place to come solo, with friends or with other families; adventurous kids will be in their element
+- A great place to come as a couple, with friends or as a family

 - The gorgeous setting in a natural park, with walking and biking trails right from the door, and beaches 5 minutes away